 In 3d design in Yr10, we focus on architecture, creating buildings and work spaces based on a title of the exam boards choosing.

-In Yr11 the outcomes are more product design/ sculpture based, leading to a wide range of skills being
+In Yr11 the outcomes are more product design/ sculpture based, leading to a wide range of skills being developed and seen across your portfolio

 We hope you enjoy Art and Design GCSE options.